Dylandk10/Runescape_Fan_Site/README.md

 # Dylan Kelly's solo project for COSC-412
 Diagram folder is for all diagrams related to project\
-Tools folders is tools and testing used for project
+Tools folders is tools and testing used for project and requirements

-## Dates we Met: 03/05 - 12:15pm,
+## Dates we Met: 03/05 - 12:15pm, 04/01 - 10:00am